You are listening to the Sean Hannity Radio Show Podcast.

 Not much, man.

-I just want to call in and say I I'm a young gay conservative and I think that the way the media spins what Trump says and then glies and covers for Hillary is a huge disgrace.
+I just want to call in and say, I'm a young gay conservative, and I think that the way the media spins what Trump says and then glides and covers for Hillary is a huge disgrace.

-And back I I think it was last week when the Orlando shooter's father was sitting right beside right behind Hillary and she acted like she didn't know he was there and she's a huge champion for gay rights and everything.
+And back, I think it was last week when the Orlando shooters' father was sitting right behind Hillary, and she acted like she didn't know he was there, and she's a huge champion for gay rights and everything.

-She's not if she's going to have his father supporting him like that.
+She's not, she's going to have his father supporting him like that.

 I think that's ridiculous.

-You know, I mean think about think about what this guy, you know, first of all, 49 people he was targeting gays and lesbians.
+You know, I mean, think about what this guy, you know, first of all, 49 people, he was targeting gays and lesbians, all right?

-Killing innocent Americans young people 49 dead 53 injured.
+Killing innocent Americans, you know, young people, 49 dead, 53 injured.

-The father makes comments about supporting the Taliban and saying these outrageous comments these anti-gay slurs, etc.
+The father makes comments about supporting the Taliban and saying these outrageous comments, these anti-gay slurs, et cetera.

-Um you know, I know that for example some in the gay and lesbian commun community don't like me because I'm against gay marriage.
+You know, I know that, for example, some in the gay and lesbian community don't like me because I'm against gay marriage.

-But I'm the guy I'm the guy that's out there saying uh she's taking money from countries that are killing innocent people.
+But I'm the guy that's out there saying she's taking money from countries that are killing innocent people.

 It's so ridiculous.

-Hannity who's against Sharia where they're killing gays and lesbians in Iran and Saudi Arabia and all these other countries or do you want Hillary that is taking money from them but says she's for gay marriage.
+Hannity, who's against Sharia, where they're killing gays and lesbians in Iran and Saudi Arabia and all these other countries?

 Who's more of a champion?